15 Best Day Trips From Avignon, France

 The TGV will get you to Avignon from Paris in less than 3 hours, and Avignon airport is served by a limited number of international carriers offering direct flights from the UK.

-To travel onward from Avignon airport you have the choice of renting a car, taking the bus, or catching a taxi for the short journey into the city.
-From the TGV station, it’s as simple as jumping on another train for 5 minutes to reach the city centre.
+To travel onward from Avignon airport, you have the choice of renting a car, taking the bus, or catching a taxi for the short journey into the city.
+From the TGV (train) station, it’s as simple as jumping on another train for 5 minutes to reach the city centre.

 Transport Options for Exploring Avignon

-As mentioned, Avignon is well served by train and buses especially, but I’d still recommend hiring a car to get around.
-Public transport routes are more geared towards daily commuters than tourists and you may find yourself restricted in where you can travel.
+As mentioned, Avignon is well served by trains and buses, but I’d still recommend hiring a car to get around.
+Public transport routes are more geared towards daily commuters than tourists, and you may find yourself restricted in where you can travel.

 Book your car rental in Avignon here.